-The Kenneth Myer Innovation Fellowships 2022 program has opened for applications today, seeking exceptional leaders with breakthrough solutions to Australia’s most pressing social and environmental problems and the capacity to bring them to fruition.
+The Kenneth Myer Innovation Fellowships 2023 program has opened for applications, seeking exceptional leaders with breakthrough solutions to Australia’s most pressing social and environmental problems and the capacity to bring them to fruition.

-The program offers Fellows a unique opportunity to focus exclusively on their project for 12 months, with each receiving $120,000 plus up to $30,000 to cover operational expenses, as well as other professional supports.
+The program offers Fellows a unique opportunity to focus exclusively on their project for 12 months, with each receiving $150,000.

-Launched by the Sidney Myer Fund and The Myer Foundation in 2014, the program has already empowered 24 Australians to turn their big ideas into reality, including:
+Launched by the Sidney Myer Fund and The Myer Foundation in 2014, the program has already empowered some of Australia’s brightest, self-directed leaders to turn their big ideas into reality, including:

 - 2014 Fellow Jordan O’Reilly’s HireUp platform for people with disabilities to engage their own support workers

 - 2016 Fellow Anna Rose’s work to build a national movement of farmers taking climate action through establishing Farmers for Climate Action

 - 2020 Fellow Mikaela Stafrace’s The Placement Circle supports women who are isolated and vulnerable to become employment capable

 Kenneth Myer Innovation Fellowships Committee Co-Convenors Anna Spraggett and Jonathan Lindsay said the program looks for the powerful combination of a breakthrough idea and the capacity of the applicant to bring it to fruition.